babenkoivan/elastic-scout-driver-plus/README.md

 ##### <a name="bool-should"></a> should

-The query defined with `should` [should appear in the matching search results](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-bool-query.html):
+The query defined with `should` [should appear in the matching records](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-bool-query.html):

 ```php
 $searchResult = Book::boolSearch()